 The ontology of the African is an emergent creature of exploitation, historical and contemporary.
 It started with slavery and colonisation.
-The late Dr Abdul Rahim Tajudeen, former head of the Pan-African Movement, was a vehement opponent of do-gooding foreign aid and charity.
+The late Dr Abdul Rahim Tajudeen, former head of the Pan-African Movement, was a fierce opponent of do-gooding foreign aid and charity.
 To him, when the African adopts the attitudes of the non-African towards the exploitation of Africa and its peoples, it necessarily creates serious concern.
 What disturbed Dr Tajudeen most was the contemptuous and cynical “image of Africa” exploited by non-African NGOs to raise money in non-African societies.
 These images of Africa were also used by African governments to secure odious loans by way of “begging bowl politics.”
 One thing that disgusted him was the regular incidences of immunisation aid projects used as “human experiment labs” on African peoples.
 How about the fictitious characterisations of Africa with terms like “mineral curse” and “neo-patrimonial state”?
 Imagine “poverty tourism” which is on the rise today whereby non-Africans visit African slums to “enjoy the observable pleasures of the African in suffering”; sheer Schadenfreude!
-With such an ontology should it be shocking if the is asked, “Are Africans also human beings?”
+With such an ontology, should it be shocking if the is asked, “Are Africans also human beings?”
 Dr Tajudeen was justifiably angry.

 The “My Turn (or Time) Will Come” syndrome is probably the chief blinder of the ‘eyes-wide-open African to exploitation.
-The upwardly mobile African, from the poorest to the richest, believes and seeks to increase his financial and social status with the proceeds of some sort of value-subtracting exploitation of the other African.
+The upwardly mobile African, from the poorest to the richest, believes and seeks to increase his financial and social status with the proceeds of some value-subtracting exploitation of the other African.
 Nigeria is a classic ever-ready laboratory to study such exploitation.
 We must understand why exploitation is not always a bad thing.
 There is sustainable exploitation in which the resources extracted, harvested or appropriately compensated are renewable, not terminal.
-Low impact exploitation causes little impact on human life and nature e.g. natural agriculture and education.
+Low impact exploitation causes little impact on human life and nature, e.g. natural agriculture and education.
 It is evident that the kind of exploitation that goes on in Africa is most very high impact; they produce death, genocide, pollution, brain drain, disease, war, poverty, loss of livelihoods, displacement and the like.
 It remains a big concern.

-Notwithstanding, value-adding exploitation and value-subtracting exploitation are not the same; the former creates beneficial social outputs that more than compensate for the sum of the inputs used while the latter provides much less beneficial outputs than the sum of its inputs utilised.
+Notwithstanding, value-adding exploitation and value-subtracting exploitation are not the same; the former creates beneficial social outputs that more than compensate for the sum of the inputs used while the latter provides much less favourable outputs than the sum of its inputs utilised.
 In various forms, Africa is exploited from within and from without, sandwich-style.
 There is no escape; the exploitation of the African leaves him and his society worse off as time passes by.
 How can the ever-decreasing socioeconomic status and well-being of the Continent borne of exploitation improve the derisory ontology of the African?
 It certainly will not be by more exploitation nor more blindness to it.

 Blindness as tolerance is when the African who should or can know better is clueless or disinterested towards his “own” exploitation.
-In Africa salaries, payments and rents owed to workers, contractors, consultants and renters for legally delivered goods and services remain unpaid for months or years because the Payer keeps the money in a fixed deposit account to profit from the interest accrued or use the money to invest in quick turn over businesses.
-The Payer is guaranteed impunity for her crimes, most who sit on public budgets do it. and with utter impunity.
+In Africa salaries, payments and rents owed to workers, contractors, consultants and renters for legally delivered goods and services remain unpaid for months or years because the Payer keeps the money in a fixed deposit account to profit from the interest accrued or use the funds to invest in quick turn over businesses.
+The Payer is guaranteed impunity for her crimes, most who sit on public budgets do it.
+And with utter impunity.
 Legislators find it difficult and even oppose the introduction of laws to abolish the exploitation of children for labour, sex or abuse or anything that would benefit the other African.
-Rape is a virtually nonpunishable crime and abusers enjoy impunity endlessly.
-Many Africans in Diaspora love to go to Africa to engage in practices there would not dare do outside of Africa; another form of exploiting their own.
+Rape is a virtually nonpunishable crime, and abusers enjoy impunity endlessly.
+Many Africans in Diaspora love to go to Africa to engage in practices there would not dare do outside of Africa; It is another form of exploiting their own.

 Exploitation in Africa for its resources is more structurally adjusted, systematic and insidious.
 Nnimmo Bassey’s To Cook A Continent and Patrick Bond’s Looting Africa reopens the eyes of those who care to see to the ontology of African exploitation.
-If non-Africans need the resources they get it and may even start a war to guarantee it.
-I once challenged a well-known African-American professor who insisted slavery was based on “free and fair” business orchestrated by African kings, “if Europe or American wanted something from Africa and the African leader in charge of the resource refused them what would happen to him and his kingdom?”
+If non-Africans need the resources, they get it and may even start a war to guarantee it.
+I once challenged a well-known African-American professor who insisted slavery was based on “free and fair” business with African kings.
+I asked, “If Europe or American wanted something from Africa and the African leader in charge of the resource refused them what would happen to him and his kingdom?”
 After twisting and turning in regrettable stupidity, (I was with cynical silence waiting for him to land) he delivered himself by confessing to the obvious outcome.
 A leading professor of African Studies at a top American university was promoting the derisory ontology of the African through blindness.

-As this blindness is so pervasive among Africans where will the resistance or eradication or mitigation against exploitation come from?
+As this blindness is so pervasive among Africans from where will the resistance or eradication or mitigation against exploitation come?
 Resistance against exploitation is a natural human disposition, be it, individual or collective.
 However, it is the synthesis of the ontological blindness with the provisions of the Antinomy in Part IV that makes the African invariably appear to be predisposed to exploitation.
 It will not continue forever, when will it stop.
 The blindness has to be corrected as a starting point.